COLLEGE OF LIBERAL ARTS

 The first Preliminary Examination Paper is due by 4:00 p.m. on the second Monday in October at the beginning of the student's second year, and the second paper submission is due by 4:00 p.m. on the second Monday in October at the beginning of the student's third year.
 Papers must be prepared for blind review and submitted via e-mail to the Graduate Coordinator.
 Papers should include an abstract of not more than 200 words.

 All papers are prepared for blind review and evaluated by three faculty members.
-Papers are graded High Pass/Pass/Borderline/Fail.
-Papers must receive at least two grades of Pass in order to pass.
-Papers that receive two Borderline grades, a Fail and a Borderline, or two Fail grades automatically fail.
+Papers are graded High Pass, Pass, or Fail.
+In order to pass, papers must receive at least two grades of Pass (or higher).
+Papers that receive a Fail and a Pass, or two Fail grades automatically fail.
 Students get a second chance on each of the preliminary papers, but students who fail a preliminary examination twice are dismissed from the program.
 Second-year students who fail a preliminary examination resubmit, along with their second preliminary examination, in the October of their third year.
 Third-year students who fail a preliminary examination for the first time resubmit by 4:00 p.m. on the second Monday of the following February.

 Students must be registered for at least one credit of PHIL 9994 Preliminary Examination Preparation in the terms in which they submit their preliminary examinations.
 Students who are required to resubmit their preliminary examinations must re-register for one credit hour of PHIL 9994 in the term in which the exam is to be resubmitted.